earthlab/earth-analytics-intermediate-earth-data-science-textbook/README.md

 As of August 2021, the earthdatascience.org learning portal is currently growing and serves over 200,000 unique global users a month.
 It has served over 5 million unique users since its launch in 2018.
-The textbook has been vetted by over XX students who who have participated in our courses, workshops and trainings.
+The textbook has been vetted by over 100 students who who have participated in our courses, workshops and trainings.

 ## Repository Structure